Sign in

 Please visit our website for more information on this topic.

-Combustible dusts and gasses are prevalent in the handling of bulk biological material, from compost and mulch to biofuels to fertilizers.
-Without proper handling, spillage hazards can build and dust can concentrate and be ignited by the smallest spark.
-Martin Engineering, a bulk materials handling equipment manufacturer, collaborated with the authors of Foundations&#; for Conveyor Safety, to create how-to guidance that covers fire prevention.
-Ignition sources for conveyor fires fall into three general categories &#; friction; dust/material/chemical; and mechanical/maintenance.
+Combustible dust and gases are common when handling bulk biological materials, including compost, mulch, biofuels, and fertilizers.
+If not managed correctly, the risk of spills can increase, and dust can accumulate, igniting from the smallest spark.
+Martin Engineering, a manufacturer of bulk materials handling equipment, collaborated with the authors of Foundations for Conveyor Safety to provide guidelines for fire prevention.
+Ignition sources for conveyor fires can be categorized into three types: friction, dust/material/chemical, and mechanical/maintenance.

-Controlling fugitive material requires proper belt cleaning, chute sealing and belt tracking.
-Spillage that collects around the loading/discharge areas can potentially act as fuel.
-Dust control is extremely important when handling combustible substances. &#;Significant amounts of dust in an enclosed area (transfer chute, loading zone, etc.), when exposed to high heat/static or a foreign metal object, can potentially create an explosion,&#; states the guidance.
+Effective control of fugitive materials requires proper belt cleaning, chute sealing, and belt tracking.
+Spillage around loading or discharge areas can serve as fuel for fires.
+Proper dust control is crucial when managing combustible materials.
+"A significant amount of dust in an enclosed area, such as a transfer chute or loading zone, when exposed to high heat, static, or foreign metal objects, can potentially lead to an explosion," the guidelines emphasize.

 Ongoing fire prevention strategies include:

-• Reduce fugitive material by providing a flat, stable belt surface that facilitates effective sealing.
+• Minimizing fugitive material by maintaining a flat, stable belt surface for effective sealing.

-• Installation of heavy-duty belt cleaner system limits the amount of carryback, spillage, and fugitive dust.
+• Installing heavy-duty belt cleaner systems to reduce carryback, spillage, and fugitive dust.

-• Regularly contain airborne dust at transfer points and remove accumulation.
+• Regularly containing airborne dust at transfer points and removing any accumulation.

-• Test fire detection and suppression systems in accordance with regulatory standards.
+• Testing fire detection and suppression systems in accordance with regulatory standards.

 Prevent Conveyor Belt Fires